 To view problems in this selection just click the blue link in the text and the diagram will appear on the board above.
 The button "Solution" displays the solution of the problem in the window.
 The program employed to generate this page is the courtesy of Marek Kwiatkowski.

 Solving and creating chess problems and endgames is my hobby.
 I got it from Mathematical Snapshots by Hugo Steinhaus, my favorite book on amusing mathematics.
-Although I have never had much time to compose many problems, I had a lot of fun with the few that I managed to do.
-Almost one third of my problems (25) have been chosen by FIDE (the International Chess Federation) to the collections of world's best compositions, published every three years in the form of a FIDE Album.
+Although I have never had much time to compose chess problems, I had a lot of fun with the few that I managed to do.
+Almost one third of my problems (27) and all problems presented here have been chosen by FIDE (the International Chess Federation) to the collections of world's best compositions, published every three years in the form of a FIDE Album.
 In 1988 FIDE awarded me with the title of the International Master of Chess Composition.

 Many modern chess problems are rather technical and esoteric.
 Here I present problems which may be fun for an average chess amateur.
-In the chess problem world I use my second name, Piotr.
+In the chess problem world I use my middle name, Piotr.

 Twomovers